-No matter how big or small your emergency light budget is, you can find fire lights created with LED technology to meet your needs.
-When you shop with the right online fire light retailer, departments and volunteers with small budgets can get quality LED warning lights.
-There are a variety of firefighter lighting options on the market today.
-The most popular lights for firefighters include:
+No matter how big or small your emergency light budget is, you can find fire lights created with LED technology.
+There is a variety of firefighter lighting options on the market today, and LED lights offer the best advantages.

 Dash Lights for Firefighters

 Interior dash lights are perfect for use in fire department vehicles and POVs.
 By design, a dash light plugs into a cigarette lighter socket for plug and play action.
 The light can then be stored in the trunk of a vehicle when not in use.
 When installed this unit gives forward facing light that moves traffic and gets firefighters to the station faster.
 Dash lights are easy to install, need no drilling, and can be used with just a few buttons from the back of the unit.
 When you choose an LED dash light, you’ll get flash patterns and split or solid color combinations.
 Most dash lights on the market run on 12-volts of power and can be pre-programmed with up to 30 flash patterns.